TuwaIO/web3-transactions-tracking/apps/docs/src/content/apiReference/transactions-tracking-ui/src/type-aliases/ToastTransactionProps.md

 > **appChains**: `Chain`[]

-An array of supported chain objects.
+An array of supported chain objects, used for displaying network information.

 ### className?